 It’s not always easy to get up from the sofa when it’s dark, wet and cold outside or maybe it’s raining or snowing.
 But with the right equipment, you can get motivated or even driven to get out running on the most boring days.
 If you have a race goal later on the year, you also know that you have to build up your shape now.
 The clothes must fit well.
 The fit should be good, and then it’s also great if you look good, so you feel comfortable when you’re out running.
 Let’s go through the body and the choice of equipment…

 Let’s start with the head.
 Previously there was a myth that you would lose up to 40 percent of your body heat if your head weren’t properly covered.
 That myth has been eradicated – it’s only about 7-10 percent, roughly the same as the body’s skin.
 But it can still feel uncomfortable if you freeze on ears and head.
 Therefore, it’s a good idea with a thin cap made of a sweat-absorbent material that you easily can take off and carry in your pocket if it gets too hot.
 Alternatively, you can choose a Neck gaiter that can warm both the head, the ears and the neck, depending on where you need it most.

 2. The upper body

-It’s important that the running jacket is breathable so that you can get rid of the heat that your body makes when you run.
-It’s not necessary that the jacket is 100 percent waterproof, but it can be nice if it can keep you dry when it suddenly starts raining.
+The running jacket must be breathable so that you can get rid of the heat that your body makes when you run.
+The jacket doesn’t need to be 100 percent waterproof, but it can be nice if it can keep you dry when it suddenly starts raining.
 It would also be an advantage with a couple of good pockets where you can have your keys, your cap and your gloves if it gets too hot along the way.

 3. The Hands